HungryTurtleCode/htc_website/jekyll/_drafts/parallax-deploy-npm.md

 We will also install a plugin that will work well with prettier (specifically it will stop eslint from shouting at us for things prettier will fix for us).

 {% highlight bash linenos%}{% raw %}
-yarn add --dev eslint eslint-config-airbnb-base eslint-config-prettier
+yarn add --dev eslint eslint-config-airbnb-base eslint-config-prettier eslint-plugin-jest
 {% endraw %}{% endhighlight %}

 Then we will need to create an